javolara1/fuga-landing-ui/memory-bank/activeContext.md

 ## Current Work Focus

+- Added reduced header to login and register pages for navigation to root page
 - Fixed redirect detection issue in login page server code
 - Updated error handling to properly detect SvelteKit redirects
 - Testing the multilingual functionality with consistent server-client rendering
 - Maintaining existing authentication system for registered users

 ## Recent Changes

+- **Reduced Header for Auth Pages**: Added simplified header to login and register pages:
+  - Created `ReducedHeader.svelte` component with only the main title
+  - Updated login page to include the reduced header with navigation to root
+  - Updated register page to include the reduced header with navigation to root
+  - Added proper spacing (`pt-16`) to account for the sticky header

 - **Login Redirect Fix**: Fixed redirect detection issue in login page server code:
   - Updated error handling to properly detect SvelteKit redirects